ytorg/Yotter/README.md

 <p align="center"> Twitter and Youtube with privacy </p>
 <br>

-### In this new version, Parasitter no longer depends on Invidious.
-[Click on this link](https://github.com/pluja/Parasitter/tree/master) if you want to go to the old version using Invidious (not updated anymore).
+### In this new version, Yotter no longer depends on Invidious.
+[Click on this link](https://github.com/pluja/Yotter/tree/master) if you want to go to the old version using Invidious (not updated anymore).

-Parasitter allows you to follow your favorite Twitter and YouTube accounts with full privacy using rss feeds in order to gather the latest content from your favourite accounts and builds a *beautiful* feed so you can read them.
-Parasitter is written in Python and Flask and uses Semantic-UI as its CSS framework.
+Yotter allows you to follow your favorite Twitter and YouTube accounts with full privacy using rss feeds in order to gather the latest content from your favourite accounts and builds a *beautiful* feed so you can read them.
+Yotter is written in Python and Flask and uses Semantic-UI as its CSS framework.

-Parasitter is possible thanks to several open-source projects that are listed on the [Powered by](#powered-by) section.
+Yotter is possible thanks to several open-source projects that are listed on the [Powered by](#powered-by) section.
 Make sure to check out those awesome projects!

 ## Index:
 * [Features](#features)